Antoon Verlegh: International career

 In 1920 Verlegh received an invitation for the Dutch national side for the away match against Switzerland in Basel.
 Although Verlegh didn't start in this match, he made his debut for the Dutch national side.
 He replaced Willem II player Harry Mommers in the 20th minute.
-On November 25, 1920, Verlegh played his second international match against Switzerland in Amsterdam's Oude Stadion and scored two goals.
+On 25 November 1920, Verlegh played his second international match against Switzerland in Amsterdam's Oude Stadion and scored two goals.
 In his third match against Germany Verlegh scored an own goal in the 85th minute.
 The Netherlands lost this match with 2–3.
 Verlegh played a total of 8 matches for the Dutch national squad, in which he scored 2 times.
 Although Verlegh would play a 9th match against Denmark, the Dutch national manager deemed him not fit to play.
 Verlegh was replaced by his NAC colleague Cor Kools.
 After this replacement, Verlegh never played a match for the Dutch national squad.

 Managerial career

-After his active football career, Antoon Verlegh fulfilled several roles within NAC.
+After his active football career, Verlegh fulfilled several roles within NAC.
 Verlegh was a manager, member of the selection committee (responsible for selecting the best NAC players for a match), he was the secretary, a member of the board and vice chairman.
 Verlegh was also an editor for the match magazine 'De Klok' and in the thirties he was appointed as a mental coach.
 For his positive impact on the club, NAC honoured him as chairman of honour at NAC Breda in 1951.

 In 1943 Verlegh became a member of the KNVB's committee on youth football.
 In 1947 Verlegh was appointed as a member for the technical committee and the selection committee.
 The last committee's purpose was to select the best Dutch players for the national team, in which Verlegh was appointed as chairman in 1950.
 After a conflict, Verlegh resigned from all his activities for the KNVB in 1953.

 Death

-On March 12, 1960, Antoon Verlegh visited friends in The Hague.
+On 12 March 1960, Verlegh visited friends in The Hague.
 Not feeling well, Verlegh decided to leave by car for Breda.
-On March 13, NAC played a home match against SC Enschede, which Verlegh didn't attend.
+On 13 March, NAC played a home match against SC Enschede, which Verlegh didn't attend.
 After it appeared Verlegh hadn't reach home, he was reported missing.
-On March 14 Verlegh's car and body were found in a small lake near Prinsenbeek.
+On 14 March Verlegh's car and body were found in a small lake near Prinsenbeek.
 Doctors assumed Verlegh died of a heart attack while driving.
-On March 17, Verlegh was buried, with huge interest by the Breda community, the NAC family and the KNVB officials.
+On 17 March, Verlegh was buried, with huge interest by the Breda community, the NAC family and the KNVB officials.
 Later, the KNVB board wrote in a letter to NAC Breda: ...He was an example to all of us.
 He had a vast knowledge of Dutch football.
 The KNVB cannot recall any Dutchman which equals him in his football knowledge.
 Rat was in every way a great man....